BioImaging-NKI/groovy_apostolos/README.md

 * Restart QuPath

 ## Manual
-* Create a project with the images that need to be overlayed
+* Create new a project in an empty folder
-* Add the required images by drag-n-drop
+* Add the required images by drag-n-drop and save the project
 * Open one of the two images
 * Go to Analyze > Interactive image combiner warpy
 * Click "Choose images from project" and choose the other image